 The Toronto Star published 1,179 corrections in 2017 — 819 online and 360 in print, the newspaper’s public editor, Kathy English, reported.
-Many corrections involved the basics — “mistakes about geography and history to science and math,” she wrote, flagging errors like naming the wrong person, or the wrong gender for part of a flower, or misspelling locations and items.
+Many involved the basics — “mistakes about geography and history to science and math,” she wrote, flagging errors like naming the wrong person, or the wrong gender for part of a flower, or misspelling locations and items.

 In her annual column looking back at the Star‘s errors, English provided examples of noteworthy errors, such as misspelling Canada as Canda and confusing Prince William and Prince Harry in a photo caption.